costinm/krun/samples/cloudrun/README.md

 For versions of 'gcloud' older than 353.0, replace `--execution-environment=gen2` with `--sandbox=minivm`

-CLUSTER_NAME and CLUSTER_LOCATION will be optional - krun will pick a config cluster in the same region based on a TBD label, and fallback to other config cluster if the local cluster is unavailable.
+CLUSTER_NAME and CLUSTER_LOCATION will be optional - krun will pick a config cluster in the same region  that is setup with MCP, and fallback to other config cluster if the local cluster is unavailable.
+Cluster names starting with 'istio' will be used first in a region.
+(Will likely change to use a dedicated label on the project - WIP)

 - `gcloud run deploy SERVICE --platform=managed --project --region` is common required parameters
 - `--execution-environment=gen2` is currently required to have iptables enabled.
 Without it the 'whitebox' mode will